 London is known as a centre of excellence when it comes to talent.
 According to the Global Power City Index, the city ranks first in ‘magnetism’ for its power to attract people, capital, and enterprises from around the world.
 London displaced Boston for the top spot in the Talent pillar this year.
 For access to qualified personnel, London excels.

 London’s high marks in the Market and Capital pillar also helped it earn the top spot.
 The city ranks highly in indicators related to projects on crowdfunding sites.
 London has the third highest number of projects and fifth highest dollars raised out of the 55 cities in the index.
 Crowdfunding can be an important source of funds for women entrepreneurs who still face many barriers when it comes to VC funding.

-London’s top 10 ranking in the culture pillar, led by its ranking in access to mentors & role models, show how the city’s vibrant entrepreneurial culture is enabling women to dream big.
-London ranks 2nd for both the number of city level organisations for women entrepreneurs and number of female leaders of major city business associations
+London’s top 10 ranking in the culture pillar, led by its ranking in access to mentors & role models, shows how the city’s vibrant entrepreneurial culture is enabling women to dream big.
+London ranks 2nd for both the number of city-level organisations for women entrepreneurs and the number of female leaders of major city business associations